Lynnwood Arts Commission

 Welcome!
 The Lynnwood Arts Commission invites you to explore the various visual and performing arts in Lynnwood.

-The Lynnwood Arts Commission supports the arts to enrich the quality of life in Lynnwood.
+The Lynnwood Arts Commission supports universal access to diverse arts to enrich our community’s quality of life and economic vitality by:

 Art in Lynnwood